app-generator/adminlte/README.md

 > Links

 - [AdminLTE](https://appseed.us/adminlte) - An index with more resources provided by AppSeed
-- [AdminLTE - Jinja Template](https://github.com/app-generator/jinja2-adminlte) - AdminLTE available in Jinja, the well-known template system used in Python apps
+- [AdminLTE - Jinja](https://github.com/app-generator/jinja-adminlte) - AdminLTE available in Jinja, the well-known template system used in Python apps
-- [AdminLTE - Flask Dashboard](https://appseed.us/admin-dashboards/flask-dashboard-adminlte) - a simple Flask starter coded on top of AdminLTE
+- [AdminLTE - Flask](https://appseed.us/admin-dashboards/flask-dashboard-adminlte) - a simple Flask starter coded on top of AdminLTE
-- [AdminLTE - Django Dashboard](https://appseed.us/admin-dashboards/django-dashboard-adminlte) - a Django Dashboard coded with basic modules on top of AdminLTE
+- [AdminLTE - Django](https://appseed.us/admin-dashboards/django-dashboard-adminlte) - a Django Dashboard coded with basic modules on top of AdminLTE

 <br />